dotCMS/core/hotfix_tracking.md

 60. https://github.com/dotCMS/core/issues/20041 : Time machine is causing an error with the index

 61. https://github.com/dotCMS/core/issues/19813 : Allow mail session to be configured via environmental variables

+62. https://github.com/dotCMS/core/issues/20197 : Cannot relate content to a macrolanguage if there is the same language with a country code